 Oh well – I have learned my lesson.
 I’ve worked hard ever since then to educate and convince players, one by one, about this breakthrough technology.
 Eventually things have worked out fine, as our customers have noticed through their own experience that this is the real thing.

-The fact that all of them are using the “VTT era parameters” is most likely a passing phase – eventually (after a lot more talking!) the ship will turn and the “right kind” of thermally aged tonewood will take over and become the standard technology.
+The fact that more or less all of them are using the “VTT era parameters” is most likely a passing phase – eventually (after a lot more talking!) the ship will turn and the “right kind” of thermally aged tonewood will take over and become the standard technology.

 So – what exactly does the thermal ageing process do to tonewood?
 During the research in Finland, comparisons were made between untreated, treated and some hundreds of years old naturally aged pieces of wood.